Integrated Bridge System (IBS)

 Navigating the Future Today

 Exceptional operational performance is an ever-increasing requirement of today’s ship owners.
 Some of the most significant elements of operational performance include risk reduction and navigational safety.
 Many ship systems in use today tend to overwhelm ship’s officers with on-screen information, while only a fraction of the information presented is useful at any given time.
 This approach tends to degrade operational performance and prolong the learning process unnecessarily.
-The L-3 Navigation Integrated Bridge System (IBS) is designed to assist the navigator in selecting information that is deemed relevant to the operational situation by collecting, processing and presenting navigational and/or other relevant data, without cluttering the displays with other information that may not be needed at that moment.
+The L-3 MAPPS Integrated Bridge System (IBS) is designed to assist the navigator in selecting information that is deemed relevant to the operational situation by collecting, processing and presenting navigational and/or other relevant data, without cluttering the displays with other information that may not be needed at that moment.

 One of the world’s largest operators of high-speed container ships expresses:

-“The L-3 Navigation IBS lets the crew focus on the task at hand.
+“The L-3 MAPPS IBS lets the crew focus on the task at hand.
 They get exactly the information they need in a clear, uncluttered format – reducing the risk of accidents.
 It is easy to learn because of its intuitive, uniform design.

-The L-3 Navigation approach to navigation and integrated bridges is different from all others, and is based on a solid background of system integration expertise, sea-going experience and innovative engineering.
-While most suppliers’ bridge integration philosophy consists of physically integrating numerous different hardware and software systems into one console, the L-3 Navigation Integrated Bridge takes a completely different approach, focusing on functional integration.
+The L-3 MAPPS approach to navigation and integrated bridges is different from all others, and is based on a solid background of system integration expertise, sea-going experience and innovative engineering.
+While most suppliers’ bridge integration philosophy consists of physically integrating numerous different hardware and software systems into one console, the L-3 MAPPS Integrated Bridge takes a completely different approach, focusing on functional integration.
 This approach allows any navigation function to be performed from any workstation.
 The networked approach that brings the functionality together also allows for easy integration with other ship systems.
-The L-3 Navigation IBS is based on the belief that improved human-machine interaction results in increased safety.
+The L-3 MAPPS IBS is based on the belief that improved human-machine interaction results in increased safety.
 This is accomplished by:

 - Seamless integration of all navigation functions